-Ana Chevalier has authored thousands of articles, books, and blog posts (both bylined and ghostwritten) that have been read by millions of readers.
+Ana Chevalier has authored thousands of articles, blog posts, and books (both bylined and ghostwritten) that have been read by millions of readers.

 Select non-fiction Writing

-In June of last year, Ana Chevalier’s “judicious,” “balanced,” and “brave piece of journalism” looking into the Kevin Spacey sexual assault allegations and subsequent erasure from contemporary culture was published by The Independent Observer Magazine.
+In June 2021, Ana Chevalier’s “judicious,” “balanced,” and “brave piece of journalism” looking into the Kevin Spacey sexual assault allegations and subsequent erasure from contemporary culture was published by The Independent Observer Magazine.

 To date, her article “Kevin Spacey Sexual Assault Allegations: What You Don’t Know,” has been read almost 2 Million and continues to attract new readers, daily.

 Excerpt from Ana’s compelling commentary in The Toronto Star.

 How my Facebook post about suicide uncovered so much hidden male pain and suffering: I spent the day chatting with men, several I barely knew, a few I didn’t know at all, about decades-old experiences.
 Repeatedly, I heard the echoed cries of young boys doing their best to survive unending sexual, physical, and verbal abuse, often at their fathers’ hands.

 Excerpt from, Life, loss and a shared love of cheese, Ana’s evocative commentary on finding the joy in life after the death of her brother to AIDS, for The Baltimore Sun: